turnkeylinux-apps/gitlab/README.rst

 `GitLab`_ let's you keep & manage your code, similar to GitHub but on your own server.
 GitLab helps you manage projects, issues and merge requests and browse source code.
-It's a fast, secure and stable solution based on Ruby on Rails & Gitolite.
+It's a fast, secure and stable solution based on Ruby on Rails.

 This appliance includes all the standard features in `TurnKey Core`_, and on top of that:

 - GitLab configurations:

-   - GitLab, Gitolite, Ruby1.9, RubyGems and all other required components installed from latest upstream versions.
+   - GitLab, Ruby1.9, RubyGems and all other required components installed from latest upstream versions.
    - Set GitLab admin password and email on firstboot (convenience, security).
    - Set GitLab domain to serve on first boot (convenience).